 If the visa-issuing authority refuses your application, it will send you a copy of the decision explaining why.
 You may object to this decision within four weeks of its issue (details of where to send your objection are enclosed with the decision).
 You may also authorize a person in the Netherlands to object to the decision on your behalf or to represent you at any hearing.
 This person (usually your “guarantor”) must have written authority to do so (in Dutch, French, German, or English) signed by you.

 The visa-issuing authority will then decide on your objection.
 If it decides in your favor, it will authorize the mission to issue you with a visa.
 If it decides against you, it will send you a copy of its decision, explaining why it has rejected your objection.

 You can still submit a new visa application if new facts or circumstances arise.
 If your new application is successful, you may be asked to withdraw your objection to the earlier refusal.

 What does a visa cost?

 When you submit a visa application, you must pay a fee.
 If your application is refused, the fee will not be refunded but retained to cover the processing costs.
 The Schengen countries have harmonized visa fees.

-Visa applicants with the nationality of a country with which the European Union has entered or will enter into a visa facilitation agreement (Former Yugoslav Republic Macedonia, Moldova, Ukraine and Russia) will pay EUR 35,-.
+– Visa applicants with the nationality of a country with which the European Union has entered or will enter into a visa facilitation agreement (Republic of North Macedonia, Moldova, Ukraine and Russia) will pay EUR 35,-.